Pedestrian Attribute Recognition: A Survey: Future Research Directions

 \subsection{Multi-modal Pedestrian Attribute Recognition}

-Although existing single-modal algorithms already achieve good performance on some benchmark dataset as mentioned above.
-However, as is known to all, the RGB image is sensitive to illumination, bad weather (such as: rain, snow, fog), night time, \emph{et al}.
-It seems impossible for us to achieve accurate pedestrian attributes recognition in all day and all weather.
-But the actual requirement of intelligent surveillance needs far more than this target.
+Although existing single-modal algorithms already achieve good performance on some benchmark datasets as mentioned above.
+However, as is known to all, the RGB image is sensitive to illumination, bad weather (such as rain, snow, fog), night time, \emph{et al}.
+It seems impossible for us to achieve accurate pedestrian attribute recognition all day and in all weather.
+However, the actual requirement of intelligent surveillance needs far more than this target.
 How can we bridge this gap?

-One intuitive idea is to mining useful information from other modalities, such as thermal or depth sensors, to integrate with RGB sensor.
-There are already many works attempt to fuse these multi-modal data and improve their final performance significantly, such as RGB-Thermal tracking \cite{li2017grayscale, li2016learning, li2018rgbtnewbenchmark}, moving object detection \cite{li2017weighted}, person re-identification \cite{wu2017rgbtreid}, RGB-Depth object detection \cite{gupta2014learning, song2016deep}, segmentation \cite{silberman2012indoor}.
+One intuitive idea is to mine useful information from other modalities, such as thermal or depth sensors, to integrate with RGB sensors.
+There are already many works that attempt to fuse these multi-modal data and improve their final performance significantly, such as RGB-Thermal tracking \cite{li2017grayscale, li2016learning, li2018rgbtnewbenchmark}, moving object detection \cite{li2017weighted}, person re-identification \cite{wu2017rgbtreid}, RGB-Depth object detection \cite{gupta2014learning, song2016deep}, segmentation \cite{silberman2012indoor}.
 We think the idea of multi-modal fusion could also help improve the robustness of pedestrian attribute recognition.
-As shown in Fig. \ref{futurework-RGBT}, these thermal images can highlight the contour of human and some other wearing or carrying objects as denoted in \cite{kresnaraman2016human, kresnaraman2017headgear}.
+As shown in Fig. \ref{futurework-RGBT}, these thermal images can highlight the contour of humans and some other wearing or carrying objects as denoted in \cite{kresnaraman2016human, kresnaraman2017headgear}.